-Some of the questions above are simply a matter of law.
-Some issues may require specific language in your lease agreement.
+Some of the questions above are simply a matter of law, while others may require specific language in your lease agreement.

-An attorney may charge $150-$400 an hour for even basic advice.
-As such, most people don’t think of calling an attorney when they have quick questions or need someone to look over a lease and provide feedback.
+A lawyer may charge $150-$400 an hour for even basic advice.
+As such, most people don’t think of calling a lawyer when they have quick questions or need someone to look over a lease and provide feedback.
 That could be a mistake.

-First, using a standard rental agreement downloaded from the internet without having an attorney make sure it meets the legal requirements in your state can have significant legal and financial implications over the long-term.
-Second, LegalShield makes getting day to day legal support to protect your real estate investments super easy and very affordable.
+First, if you use a standard rental agreement downloaded from the internet without having a lawyer check that it meets the legal requirements in your state, you could have to deal with long-term legal and financial implications.
+Second, management companies don’t always have your best interests in mind because they don’t own the property.
+LegalShield makes getting day-to-day legal support to protect your real estate investments easy and affordable.

-Our most popular legal plan for landlords is only $39.70 per month and allows you to have your attorney review your lease (or any other documents up to 15 pages each) and get unlimited legal consultation on all aspects of your rental business.
-Furthermore, your provider attorney is available to make calls and write letters on your behalf to help resolve a dispute with a tenant, contractor or any other third party.
+Our most popular legal plan for landlords allows you to have your lawyer review your lease (or any other documents up to 15 pages each) and get legal consultation on the unlimited aspects of your rental business.
+Our provider lawyers are available to make calls and write letters on your behalf to help resolve a dispute with a tenant, contractor or any other third party.

 Finding solutions to your legal issues doesn’t have to be stressful, complicated or expensive.
 LegalShield puts the power of legal representation within reach of any individual, family, or business.
 We work hard to make it easy, simple, and affordable to get the legal help you need, when you need it.